How to find the right buyer for your business

 The right buyer not only offers you a fair price, but is also a good partner during the transition.
 That’s crucial if you give vendor financing to secure the deal and want the business to succeed after the transaction.

-“Buyers are harder to find than many entrepreneurs think, especially a buyer you can work with,” says Benoît Mignacco, a Managing Director with BDC’s Growth & Transition Capital team, which finances business transitions.
+“Buyers are harder to find than many entrepreneurs think, especially a buyer you can work with,” says Benoît Mignacco, Vice President, Portfolio Management with BDC’s Growth & Transition Capital team, which finances business transitions.
 “It helps a lot if you and the buyer share a similar vision for the business.”

 Here are tips Mignacco suggests for finding the right buyer.